ericpopivker/.NET-Fiddle-Language-Template/README.md

 Infrastructure

 - DotNetFiddle.Infrastructure - all bases classes and helpers
-- DotNetFiddle.RunContainer - assembly used to execute fiddled in AppDomain
+- DotNetFiddle.RunContainer - assembly used to execute fiddles in controlled sanbax - AppDomain
 - DotNetFiddle.RunContainer.Helpers - implements Dump() method